 Ms. Lettieri is a member of the firm.
-She practices in the Tax Law and Public Finance and Economic Development Practice Groups and serves on the Energy and the Telecommunications and Media Industry Teams.
+She practices in the Tax Law, Public Finance and Economic Development, and Government Compliance and Investigations Practice Groups and serves on the Energy and the Telecommunications and Media, and the Financial Institutions and Capital Markets Industry Teams.
 Selected as a member of the 2013 Buffalo Business First’s “40 Under 40” class, in the area of tax dispute resolution, Ms. Lettieri represents clients in federal and state tax disputes from the audit level through the appellate process with respect to controversies involving taxes such as business tax, personal income tax, and sales and use tax.
 In the public finance and economic development area, she assists companies in obtaining tax savings through transactions with Industrial Development Agencies.
 She also works with clients to obtain tax savings through the New York State Brownfield Cleanup Program.

 Prior to joining Harris Beach, Ms. Lettieri was an associate in the office of a “Big 4” New York City accounting firm where she consulted individual and corporate clients on audit defense of New York state and New York City income and net worth based franchise taxes.